cristi2019255/MultimediaRetrieval/README.md

 ## TO update the Database locally

 Run `docker-compose up` and update the database then run `docker-compose down` to shut down the container

-## TODO

-For Step 2:

-    Problems:
-        Histograms ugly looking for the report, make them more beautiful

-For Step 3:
-    Test if the features are correctly implemented Testing througth histograms on each feature and class apartenance Volume of the shape seems to be correctly implemented

-    Problems:
-        Running time

-For Step 4:
-    ...